How to change or cancel your Southwest flight

 Ways to earn Southwest points

-There are a variety of ways to earn Southwest points, but fastest way to rack up points is by earning a nice welcome bonus from Southwest credit cards:
+There are a variety of ways to earn Southwest points, but the fastest way to rack up points is by earning a nice welcome bonus from Southwest credit cards:

 - Southwest Rapid Rewards Plus Credit Card